wtfbbqhax/DOOM-3-BFG/README.md

 _________________________

-1. You need the following dependencies in order to compile RBDoom3BFG with all features:
+1. You need the following dependencies in order to compile OpenTechEngine with all features:

 	On Debian or Ubuntu: